Avra Theodoropoulou: Career

 LEW was made of up feminists from Czechoslovakia, Greece, Poland, Romania and Yugoslavia and she helped co-organized their annual conferences.
-Theodoropoulous served as the president of the Greek LEW from 1925–27, following the presidency of Alexandrina Cantacuzino.
+Theodoropoulous served as the president of the Greek LEW from 1925 to 1927, following the presidency of Alexandrina Cantacuzino.
 She was extremely active in this period with international conferences and gained some success at home, when in 1930 educated Greek women were allowed the right to elect local officials.

 Later career

 In 1936, Theodoropoulou left the Hellenic Conservatory and began teaching at the National Conservatoire.
 That same year, when Ioannis Metaxas assumed his dictatorship over Greece, he suspended activities of the women's organization.
 Women funneled their activities into the war resistance effort to the occupation and Theodoropolous, as she had in other conflicts, volunteered as a nurse.

 In 1946, she became the president of the newly formed Panhellenic Federation of Women (Πανελλαδική Ομοσπονδία Γυναικών) (POG), which was developed to bring all of the women's organizations together and counterbalance left and right positions.
 The POG organized a conference held in May 1946 with 671 delegates coming together in Athens, but within months the Civil War erupted and Theodoropoulou resigned because she felt that the women's movement should be non-partisan.

 She was forced to sign a loyalty oath in 1948 because of her previous involvement with communists and the secret police kept dossiers on she and her husband between 1949 and their deaths, which were not destroyed until 1989.
 After the conflict ceased, Theodoropoulou resumed her participation in IWSA conferences, attending the conferences held in Amsterdam (1949), Stockholm (1951), Naples (1952), Colombo (1955), Copenhagen (1956), and Athens (1958).

 In 1952, Greek women finally won the right to be full voting participants.
 She retired from teaching in 1957 and from the League for Women's Rights in 1958.
 During her later years, she worked as a music critic, publishing in newspapers and magazines, and after her husband's death in 1961, she organized their archives.
 Theodoropoulou died in Athens on 20 January 1963.